ammar-homaida-statistics/easystatisticsacademy/site-structure.md

-# EasyStatisticsAcademy — General Site Structure (Master Level)
+# EasyStatisticsAcademy — Master Knowledge Structure (Final)

-This file defines the permanent, top-level structure of EasyStatisticsAcademy.
+This file defines the permanent, top-level knowledge structure of EasyStatisticsAcademy.
+It is designed for long-term academic growth and should not be changed casually.

-All future content must belong to exactly one of these sections.
+All content, tools, and learning paths must belong to one of these sections.

-This structure is intentionally general and stable.
-Subsections, lessons, and tools will be added later under each section.

 ---

-## 1. Foundations of Statistics
+## 1. Statistical Foundations
-Core ideas that define statistics as a discipline.
+The conceptual and philosophical basis of statistics.

 Includes:
 - What statistics is and why it exists
 - Data, variables, and measurement
-- Populations and samples
+- Populations, samples, and uncertainty
-- Statistical thinking and uncertainty
+- Statistical reasoning and thinking

 Folder:
-/
-or
 /foundations/

 ---

 ## 2. Probability Theory
-Mathematical language of uncertainty.
+The mathematical language of randomness and uncertainty.

 Includes:
 - Probability concepts
 - Random variables
-- Distributions
+- Probability distributions
-- Expectation and variance
+- Expectation, variance, and moments
 - Stochastic thinking

 Folder:
-/
-or
 /probability/

 ---

 ## 3. Mathematical Statistics
-Theoretical backbone of statistical inference.
+The theoretical framework for inference.

 Includes:
 - Estimation theory